 My hosey is the Summit Station Fire Company where I actually bartended for a couple years.
 When I go there, I see friends, play the games of chance, chill out with the awesome bartenders Snoopy and Janet, and knock back a couple of cheap brews.
 One of the gambling games you can play are the punch boards where you get 10 punches for $1.00.
 You can win prizes such as a large bag of chips, a box of Tasty Cakes, a mini-hunting knife, a jar of tomato sauce, a bottle of laundry detergent and other pretty crazy odd stuff which you may or may not use everyday.

-Last night, my buddy John was on one side of me playing the punch boards for 3 cans of Chicken of the Sea sardines.
+Last night, John was on one side of me playing the punch boards for 3 cans of Chicken of the Sea sardines.
 Now I would've tried the punch board to win a jar of peanut butter, but that's just me.
 I was hanging out with my good friend John Schmidt on my other side, who also lives in my community, Lake Wynonah, and hangs out at the Lake Wynonah Lodge when I now bartend.